Estate Planning Software for Small Law Firms

 When client information travels by email and PDF, it’s nearly impossible to track across multiple open matters.
 Someone always needs to follow up.
 Something always gets missed.
 And every gap in the data delays the draft.

 When every attorney saves their own version of a template, document consistency erodes fast.
 One person updates a clause.
 Another doesn’t.
-A draft gets edited directly instead of through the template — and that same inconsistency propagates across dozens of future matters.
+A draft gets edited directly instead of through the template — and that same inconsistency propagates.

-Partners at small firms end up spending a disproportionate share of their time reviewing and correcting work product — not because their team is careless, but because there’s no shared, enforced standard.
-According to the ABA’s annual technology survey, document assembly adoption lags significantly at small firms, even as the error risk from manual drafting continues to mount.
+Partners at small firms spend too much time reviewing and correcting work product because there’s no shared, enforced standard.
+Document assembly adoption lags significantly at small firms, even as the error risk from manual drafting continues to mount.

-When processes don’t scale, headcount becomes the default answer.
-More staff means more overhead, more onboarding, and more management — without proportionate gains in output.
+When processes don’t scale, many partners turn to headcount becomes the default answer.
+More staff means more overhead, more onboarding, and more management — without the right system, problems actually compound.

 The good news: the data is clear on what works.
 Small firms that use intake automation and digital client-facing tools see 53% higher revenue and 28% more client leads than those relying on manual processes — according to Clio’s 2025 Legal Trends for Solo and Small Law Firms Report.